manateelazycat/snails/README.md

 * :name parameter is the name of your plugin, and it must be unique.
 Snails distinguishes the results of different plugins based on the plugin name.

 * :candidate-filter is the filter function. ```input``` is user input content, and you need to return a candidate list to the snails framework, where elements of the candidate list are formatted as ```(list display-name candidate-content)```.
 The first candidate element ```display-name``` is the string presented to the user, and the second candidate element ```candidate-content``` is the string passed to the ```candidate-do``` callback below.
 If nothing was found, please return nil, and snails will hide the backend result.

+* :candidate-icon is function to render candidate icon, if you don't need icon, just ignore this.

 * :candidate-do is the function to confirm the candidate, and it can be any code you want.